ranieremenezes/easyfermi/docs/source/extension.rst

 * **spatial_model**: The spatial model is defined by the user in the graphical interface.
 It accepts only two models: 'RadialDisk' and 'RadialGaussian'.

-This method also generates two data files, namely "TARGET_NAME_ext.fits" and "TARGET_NAME_ext.npy", containing the extendend emission fit results, and a "Quickplot_extension" plot showing the delta log-likelihood profile as a function of the spatial model radius, the 68% containment radius :math:`R_{68}`, and :math:`TS_{ext}`, which tells us how significant is the extended model if compared with a point-like model.
-These files are saved in the output directory defined in the graphical interface.
-The figure below shows the "Quickplot_extension" plot for the Andromeda galaxy (M31) observed over ~ 15 years with the Fermi-LAT at energies above 1 GeV, where we can see a hint of extended emission.

 * **sqrt_ts_threshold**: The threshold on sqrt(TS_ext) that will be applied when update = True.
 This value is set as 3, meaning that the model will be updated only if the extended emission significance is above 3 sigma.

 * **update**: Set as True.
 The RoI model will be updated with the extended fit if the significance of the extended source with respect to a poin-like source is above 3 sigma.

-* **make_plots**: Set by the user in the graphical interface.
-If the box "Diagnostic plots" is checked, then make_plots=True.
+This method also generates two data files, namely "TARGET_NAME_ext.fits" and "TARGET_NAME_ext.npy", containing the extendend emission fit results, and a "Quickplot_extension" plot showing the delta log-likelihood profile as a function of the spatial model radius, the 68% containment radius :math:`R_{68}`, and :math:`TS_{ext}`, which tells us how significant is the extended model if compared with a point-like model.
+These files are saved in the output directory defined in the graphical interface.
+The figure below shows the "Quickplot_extension" plot for the Andromeda galaxy (M31) observed over ~ 15 years with the Fermi-LAT at energies above 1 GeV, where we can see a hint of extended emission.

+lots=True.

 .. image:: ./Extension_M31_above_1GeV.png